Shopify vs Etsy? You must be the creative type, huh! But let me quickly get this off the table:

 First, Etsy is free to sign up and open a seller account with Etsy standard plan.
 But once you sign up and start setting up your store, you’ll quickly realize the design limitations for your storefront.
-Under Etsy standard plan, you can only change product images, description and store logo.
+Under Etsy standard plan, you can only change product images, descriptions, and store logo.

 - Advanced customization features.
 With the Plus plan you can add up to 4 customized carousel banner or collage banner over your store page.

 - Out-of-stock emails.
-Here you have an option of sending emails to customers that who may be interested in your products that were out of stock.
+Here you have an option of sending emails to customers who may be interested in your products that were out of stock.

 - Ads and domain name credit.
 You can get up to 50% off for .com domain names or get your .shop domain first year free.

 Once you choose the plan that’s right for you, to start off I recommend Etsy Standard plan, you can now start selling.
-But, and it’s a big BUT, there’s plenty of fees to know before you jump both feet it.
+But, and it’s a big BUT, there are plenty of fees to know before you jump both feet it.
 In fact, there are eight types of Etsy fees that merchants have to be aware of.
 I will mention them here briefly:

 - Listing Fees.
 Every time you list an item on Etsy, you get charged a fee of $0.20.
 Note, this is per item.
-In other words, you list ten quantities of one product and sell all of them, you pay $0.20 for each ($1.00).
+In other words, if you list ten quantities of one product and sell all of them, you pay $0.20 for each ($1.00).
 However, if you sell multiple items as one product, you only pay $0.20.

 - Transaction Fees.
 Etsy charges a 5% fee on every transaction (product wrapping & customization included).

 - Payment Processing Fees.
-This should not be confused with transaction fees, it’s different and not paid to Etsy but payment processors like PayPal or Stripe.
+This should not be confused with transaction fees, it’s different and not paid to Etsy but to payment processors like PayPal or Stripe.
 They typically charge 2.9% + $0.30 on every transaction.

 - Shipping Fees.
 If you charge your customers for shipping, Etsy collects 5% of the total shipping costs.